Jesse James – Facts, Information and History on the Infamous Outlaw and his Gang

 Having completed the heist, the outlaws paused to shake hands with the engineer and thank him for his hospitality.
 Alford and another crewman went to close the switches, and while this was being done, the robbers galloped away.
 Besides money and valuables taken from the train, they also stole three fine saddle horses from the village.

 The train robbers proceeded along Black River until they came to its West Fork.
 Turning west, they followed that stream into northwestern Reynolds County.
 By then they were badly in need of fresh horses.
-The Salem Success reported, ‘In one instance they paid $130 for a horse and shot one they were riding, substituting the fresh one.’
+The Salem Success reported, “In one instance they paid $130 for a horse and shot one they were riding, substituting the fresh one.”
 The newspaper may have been referring to an incident that is said to have happened one night near the confluence of West Fork and Tom’s Creek.
-They supposedly stopped there at the farmhouse of James and Elizabeth Sutterfield, and asked to buy a horse, as one of theirs was worn out.
+There the gang had supposedly stopped at the farmhouse of James and Elizabeth Sutterfield and asked to buy a horse, as one of theirs was worn out.
 Should he refuse to sell, they told James Sutterfield, they would take the horse anyway.
 Sutterfield had little choice, and the deal was made.
 After saddling the fresh mount, the buyer drew a revolver and shot the jaded horse in the head.
 As it fell kicking in the barnyard, the strangers rode away.
-The next morning Sutterfield went out to bury the animal and was shocked to find it still alive.
+The next morning, Sutterfield went out to bury the animal and was shocked to find it still alive.
 With proper care the wounded horse eventually recovered and lived on the farm for many years as a local celebrity.

 By now reported sightings of the long riders were becoming fewer.
 On the morning of February 12, they were spotted about three miles northeast of Phillipsburg crossing the railroad tracks at Brush Creek.
 Then, at shortly past midnight on February 18, a Bolivar couple was awakened by the sound of passing horses and from their bedroom window observed five men of the outlaws’ descriptions riding down the street.
 A newspaper supposed they were bound for nearby St. Clair County, where the Younger brothers often stayed with friends.